10 must-see places to visit in Haute Savoie

 Itinerary 2: Chamonix – Montenvers – Mer de Glace – Plan de l’Aiguille (train + cable car)

-Transport mode: cog railway + cable car
+Mode of transport: cog railway + cable car

 Duration: 1 day

 Want to extend the magic?
 Reach the Plan de l’Aiguille on foot or by cable car for a break facing the Mont Blanc Massif.
-Return by the Aiguille du Midi cable car to Chamonix.
+Return via the Aiguille du Midi cable car to Chamonix.

 Itinerary 3: Thonon – Yvoire – Évian-les-Bains (Léman Express train + bus + boat)

-Transport mode: train + bus + boat
+Mode of transport: train + bus + boat

 Duration: 1 to 2 days

-Ideal for: heritage lovers, flower enthusiasts, and lake lovers
+Ideal for: heritage, flowers and lake lovers

-Transport mode: walking + valley shuttles
+Mode of transport: walking + valley shuttles

 Duration: 2 to 4 days

-Ideal for: hikers, slow tourism families, cheese lovers
+Ideal for: hikers, slow-tourism families, cheese lovers

-Reach Abondance by bus from Thonon, and set off on foot to discover this valley rich in traditions.
-You will pass through Baroque chapels, mountain villages, alpine cheese dairies where the famous farmhouse Reblochon is made.
-Local shuttles allow you to reach the villages of Châtel, La Chapelle-d’Abondance or even Lac des Plagnes.
+Reach Abondance by bus from Thonon, and set out on foot to discover this valley rich in traditions.
+You will pass by baroque chapels, mountain villages, alpine cheese dairies where the famous farmhouse Reblochon cheese is made.
+Local shuttles allow access to the villages of Châtel, La Chapelle-d’Abondance, or even the lac des Plagnes.

 Why choose a car-free stay in Haute-Savoie?

-• Accessibility: Annecy, Thonon, Évian or Chamonix are accessible by direct train from Lyon, Paris, or Geneva.
+• Accessibility: Annecy, Thonon, Évian or Chamonix are accessible by direct train from Lyon, Paris or Geneva.

-Explore Haute-Savoie, a never-ending journey
+Explore Haute-Savoie, a journey without end

-To read: Visit Haute-Savoie in 7 days
+To read: Visiting Haute-Savoie in 7 days

-Some photos of must-see places in Haute-Savoie
+Some photos of must-visit places in Haute-Savoie

 Last updated: 07/07/2025